spsforks/SCons-scons-wiki/SConsCrashCourse.md

 env.Append(LINKFLAGS = ['-Wl,--rpath,/usr/local/lib/'])
 ```

-Add flags from a config (the `ParseConfig` method sorts the result of running an external command into the appropriate buckets - effectively it does an `Append` to `CPPDEFINES`, `CCFLAGS`, `LINKFLAGS`, etc. as necessary: see [ParseFlags in the manpage](https://scons.org/doc/3.0.5/HTML/scons-man.html#f-ParseFlags):
+Add flags from a config (the `ParseConfig` method sorts the result of running an external command into the appropriate buckets - effectively it does an `Append` to `CPPDEFINES`, `CCFLAGS`, `LINKFLAGS`, etc. as necessary (see [ParseFlags in the manpage](https://scons.org/doc/3.0.5/HTML/scons-man.html#f-ParseFlags) for details):

 ```python
 env.ParseConfig('pkg-config --cflags glib-2.0')